wp-plugins/wp-piwik/readme.txt

 This is a full refactored version of WP-Piwik.
 Please check your settings after updating and make sure everything is working as expected.
 If you want to upgrade from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip

 == Changelog ==

+= 1.0.1 =
+* Several language updates, amongst others Portuges (Brazil) finished.
+See https://www.transifex.com/organization/piwik/dashboard/wp-piwik for further information.
+* Bugfix: If WP-Piwik is not configured properly or the connection to Piwik could not be established, the toolbar graph won't cause a JavaScript error anymore.

 = 1.0.0 =
 * Feature: Expand "other" values on click